Autumn-of-Code-Ashoka/roommate_matching/README.md

 Run `algorithm.py` to generate the roommmate matches.

-Open `mail.py` to process these matches from `matches.json` and email the results
+Open `mail.py` to process these matches from `matches.json` and email the results.

 ## Learn More